stAItuned/content-manager/articles/30-days-of-machine-learning-engineering/30DaysOfMachineLearningEngineering.md

 ---

-# 30 Days of Machine Learning Engineering
+# Thirty Days of Machine Learning Engineering

 ## Day 0 - What is this challenge about?